lukechen526/Kavalan_Management_System/documentation/source/doc_engine.rst

 Overview
 ---------

 Doc Engine is the system for document search and retrieval.
+It deals with the following data types:

+- **Document**: a digital document file residing on the server.
+- **BatchRecord**: a searchable record in the database that points to the physical location of a batch record

 Model
 ------------